tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 [^simple]: [Another great talk by Rich Hickey][simplemadeeasy] "Simple Made Easy"
            talks about what simplicity is and how we can think objectively about it rather than it being a stand in for what people are most familiar with.

+[^dry]: I wrote [a blog post recently][dryblog] about how removing repetition in code
+        isn't the be all and end all, but is a good indicator that some abstractions are needed.